-Cellular and Molecular Medicine is an internationally recognised centre of excellence for the study of cancer biology, infection and immunology and stem cell biology.
+Cellular and Molecular Medicine is an internationally recognised centre of excellence for the study of cancer biology, infection and immunity and regenerative medicine and stem cell therapies.

 Research within the School of Cellular and Molecular Medicine is focused on three strategic research themes:

 - Cancer biology